 Requires Medical Assistant students to integrate and apply knowledge and skills from all previous Medical Assistant courses in actual patient care settings.
 Learners perform administrative, clinical, and laboratory duties under the supervision of trained mentors to effectively transition to the role of a medical assistant.
 200 hours of clinical practicum is required.
 Prerequisites: (1050110400 Culture of Healthcare (C or better) or 1080119500 Written Communication (C or better)) and 3150930500 Med Asst Lab Procedures 2 (C or better) (concurrent enrollment allowed) and 3150930600 Med Asst Clin Procedures 2 (C or better) (concurrent enrollment allowed) and 3150930700 Medical Office Insurance and Finance (C or better) (concurrent enrollment allowed) and 3150930900 Medical Law Ethics and Professionalism (C or better) (concurrent enrollment allowed).

 Emphasizes effective listening and speaking skills required for job performance and satisfaction.
 Those skills include interviewing for a job, communicating in the work place, and securing a job promotion.

 A highly flexible, comprehensive program offering open labs five days/nights per week.
 With theory based content online you can focus on skills practice and assessment during your lab time.
 Exams are scheduled and taken at the Assessment Center to simulate the National Certification exam taken to become a CMA (AAMA).

-Choose a pathway that works for you.
-Two, three, or five – 15 week terms to completion.
+Enroll full-time or part-time to complete this degree.
 Contact the Welcome Center at 715-365-4493 for more information.